Sandyjayani/data-engineering-project/DOCUMENTATION.md

 1. Terraform Configuration Block

 	•	required_providers: Specifies the provider (aws) used in the configuration, pulling from the official HashiCorp registry with version constraints.
 	•	backend “s3”: Configures Terraform to store the state file in an S3 bucket (smith-morra-terraform-state-bucket) in the eu-west-2 region.
 The state file (extraction_terraform.tfstate) keeps track of the infrastructure managed by Terraform.
-This block is marked as a TODO, indicating that it might need to be completed or verified.

 2. AWS Provider Configuration

 3. Modules